-Stable isotope labelled internal standards are compounds in which several atoms in the analyte are replaced by their stable isotopes, such as 2H (D, deuterium), 13C or 15N.
+Stable isotope labeled internal standards are compounds in which several atoms in the analyte are replaced by their stable isotopes, such as 2H (D, deuterium), 13C or 15N.

 Proteomics and metabolomics using quantitative mass spectrometry aim to identify and quantify proteins and metabolites in a biological samples.

-For the accurate quantification of proteins, Silantes offers in-vitro kits and in-vivo diets for SILAC (Stable Isotope Labelling with Amino acids in Cell culture) and SILAM (Stable Isotope Metabolic Labelling in Mammals).
+For the accurate quantification of proteins, Silantes offers in-vitro kits and in-vivo diets for SILAC (Stable Isotope Labeling with Amino acids in Cell culture) and SILAM (Stable Isotope Metabolic Labeling in Mammals).

-We also produce isotopically labelled nucleosides and nucleotides as internal standards for the accurate quantification of nucleosides and nucleotides by mass spectrometry.
-The current focus is on providing isotope labelled modified nucleosides
+We also produce isotopically labeled nucleosides and nucleotides as internal standards for the accurate quantification of nucleosides and nucleotides by mass spectrometry.
+The current focus is on providing isotope labeled modified nucleosides

 Get detailed information about Silantes SILAC and SILAM products and buy them in our online shop:

-- SILAC kits for amino acid specific (Lysine or Arginine) in-vitro labelling of proteins and peptides
+- SILAC kits for amino acid specific (Lysine or Arginine) in-vitro labeling of proteins and peptides

-- SILAC mouse, fly, worm and fish diets and tissues for amino acid specific (Lysine or Arginine) in-vivo labelling of proteins and peptides
+- SILAC mouse, fly, worm and fish diets and tissues for amino acid specific (Lysine or Arginine) in-vivo labeling of proteins and peptides

-- SILAM mouse, fly, worm and fish diets and tissues for uniform (13C or 15N) in-vivo labelling of proteins, peptides and metabolites
+- SILAM mouse, fly, worm and fish diets and tissues for uniform (13C or 15N) in-vivo labeling of proteins, peptides and metabolites

 - In-vivo Fly SILAC Proteomics